rust-lang/this-week-in-rust/drafts/2016-01-10-this-week-in-rust.md

 # Crate of the Week

-This week's Crate of the Week is [rocket](https://crates.io/crates/rocket), an experimental web framework (will need a nightly Rust!) with a focus on ease-of-use, expressability and speed.
+This week's Crate of the Week is [trust](https://github.com/japaric/trust), a Travis CI and AppVeyor template to test your Rust crate on 5 architectures and publish binary releases of it for Linux, macOS and Windows.
 Thanks to Vikrant for the suggestion!

 [Submit your suggestions and votes for next week][submit_crate]!